 Refer the worker to any needed specialists in a timely manner

 Helping You Heal the Right Way

-At The Law Offices of Nathaniel F. Hansford, our legal team is dedicated to helping injured workers in Georgia recover the right way.
+At Hansford McDaniel LLC, our legal team is dedicated to helping injured workers in Georgia recover the right way.
 For help choosing the right treating physician or for any questions you have about your potential work injury case, we are here for you.

 Contact our Atlanta workers’ compensation attorneys at (770) 741-2825 for dedicated legal representation on your side.